GenomicsMachineLearning/qimr-teaching-2024/README.md

 # Data

-* On scratch on HPC075
+* On scratch on HPC075 (all data is here on the training day)
-* Link to public data on AWS - tar.gz for VIsium and Xenium.
+* Also available via link to public data on AWS - tar.gz for VIsium and Xenium (for you to work at another time).

 # Module 001 - Clustering and Cell Types